pramodh123kit/GiveBack-implementation/README.md

 _**Welcome to the Repository of **GiveBack** 👨‍🎓**_

 ## Overview
-* This repository manages the client-side codebase for **GiveBack**.
+* This repository manages the codebase for **GiveBack**.
 It handles the user interface, interactions, and presentation logic for the application and backend logic.

 # Prerequisites